openstack/bifrost/playbooks/roles/ironic-delete-dynamic/README.md

 ironic_url: This is the url for the ironic server to connect to.
 It is
             presently defaulted to "http://localhost:6385/".

-nics: A list of dictonary key-value pairs in the format of a key value
+nics: A list of dictionary key-value pairs in the format of a key value
       of 'mac' and the value of the mac address for the node.
       Example::